zzshs/STATA/README.md

 The main specifications rely on survey-weighted logistic regression.
 To evaluate policy-related changes, the analysis adopts a difference-in-differences framework around the 2018 labor policy reform, with treatment and comparison groups defined by employment status.
 Heterogeneity is explored through interaction models, and pre-trend regressions are used to assess identifying assumptions.

-This repository is intended as a methodological portfolio demonstrating survey data construction and policy evaluation in Stata,
+This repository is intended as a methodological portfolio demonstrating survey data construction and policy evaluation in Stata.